-The Endocrine Surgery Program, part of the Center for Endocrine Tumors, provides state-of-the-art treatment for diseases of the thyroid, parathyroid and adrenal glands.
+The Endocrine Surgery Program, part of the Center for Endocrine Tumors within the Massachusetts General Hospital Cancer Center, provides state-of-the-art treatment for diseases of the thyroid, parathyroid and adrenal glands.
 Our surgeons conduct a high volume of endocrine procedures and research has shown that outcomes improve when patients are treated in high-volume facilities.

 Each patient's treatment plan is developed and managed by a multidisciplinary team of experts from the Center for Endocrine Tumors, as well as Mass General’s Division of Endocrinology.
 We bring together the expertise of endocrinologists, surgeons, radiologists and pathologists in the management of patients with both benign and malignant thyroid conditions.

 Our Endocrine Surgeons

 We are able to schedule new patient appointments quickly, typically within one week.
 Before your first appointment, please confirm with your health insurance company whether you need to obtain a referral from your primary care physician.

 102 Endicott Street

 Newton, MA 02462

 Primary surgeon: Antonia Stephen, MD